 While it’s difficult to entirely eliminate the effects of allergens on your body, there are steps you can take to make the symptoms less severe.
-Over-the-counter medications and antihistamines can doxycycline side effects in dogs for a few weeks without a problem, and nasal steroid sprays work well for chronic symptoms.
+Over-the-counter medications and antihistamines can treat allergies for a few weeks without a problem, and nasal steroid sprays work well for chronic symptoms.
 Other solutions include:

 If you have seasonal allergies and work outside, change out of your daytime clothes once you’re home.
 This will reduce your exposure to any allergens collected during the day.